aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to PPSM via .NET" h2=".NET API to Export MHTML to PPSM on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render MHTML to PPSM in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform MHTML file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPSM.
+Aspose.Total for .NET is a powerful package of File Format Automation APIs that can be used to easily convert MHTML to PPSM in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the MHTML file format to PPTX.
+This API provides a wide range of features that allow you to manipulate PDF documents, such as creating, editing, converting, and merging PDFs.

+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPSM.
+This API provides a comprehensive set of features for creating, editing, and converting presentations.
+It also supports a wide range of presentation formats, including PPTX, PPT, PPSX, PPS, POTX, POT, and PPTM.

+Using Aspose.Total for .NET, you can quickly and easily convert MHTML to PPSM with just two simple steps.
+The PDF Processing API, Aspose.PDF for .NET, can be used to transform MHTML to PPTX, and the Presentation Processing API, Aspose.Slides for .NET, can be used to convert PPTX to PPSM.
+This package of File Format Automation APIs provides a comprehensive set of features for creating, editing, and converting documents and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}